freenas/freenas-docs/userguide/zfsprimer.rst

 Losing an L2ARC device will not affect the integrity of the pool, but may have an impact on read performance, depending upon the workload and the ratio of dataset size to cache size.
-Note that a dedicated L2ARC device can not be shared between ZFS pools.
+Note that a dedicated L2ARC device cannot be shared between ZFS pools.

 **ZFS was designed to provide redundancy while addressing some of the inherent limitations of hardware RAID** such as the write-hole and